 - See if you meet the USDA’s eligibility requirements.

 - If you are without a permanent residence, you can still get food.

-- You do not need to supply identification, a Social Security number or proof of income to get food.
+- You will not be asked to provide identification, a Social Security number or proof of income to get food.

-- You can still get a food box even if you are receiving other benefits, such as food stamps or WIC.
+- You can still visit a pantry even if you are receiving other benefits, such as food stamps or WIC.